GFDRR/CCDR-tools/docs/risk-poverty.md

 ## Index normalisation

-The DHS data are weighted to render the survey demographically representative; while the RWI requires to be weighted.
+The DHS data is weighted using population density to render the survey demographically representative; while the RWI needs to be weighted in a similar fashon.
 The **High-Resolution Settlement Layer** [(**HRSL**)](https://arxiv.org/abs/1712.05839) is used to obtain the population estimates at 100 m resolution.

 ```{figure} images/rwi1.jpg
 ---